STV (TV station): Programming

 WIN Mildura broadcasts its programming from Channel Nine.

 WIN News Sunraysia

 For nearly 50 years, the station produced regional news bulletins from its Mildura studios.
 In later years, WIN News programs were presented from VTV's studios in Ballarat.
 WIN ceased its Sunraysia news operations in May 2015, at the same time WIN ceased its Mackay news operations.

+In November 2025, WIN News relaunched a local bulletin for the Mildura – Sunraysia region, presented by Bruce Roberts from the networks Wollongong studios.

-As a current Nine Network partner, it broadcasts WIN News Central Victoria, the national and Victorian Nine News editions and A Current Affair.
+As a current Nine Network partner, it broadcasts the national and Victorian Nine News editions and A Current Affair.